-Transport and infrastructure in VenezuelaOur listing of the primary kinds of transport compares the infrastructure of Venezuela with the average of all countries in America.
-The main traffic and transport routes are in good condition, but do not reach the level of the leading industrial nations.
+Transport and infrastructure in VenezuelaOur listing of the primary types of transport compares the infrastructure of Venezuela with the average of all countries in America.
+The traffic routes have noticeable defects in many places and are often not in particularly good condition.

 In terms of the length of its rail network, Venezuela ranks 131st in the world with 0.02 meters per inhabitant.
 In total, the rail network is 447 kilometers long.

 The waterways listed refer to inland traffic on rivers and canals.
-The number of ports includes those located on the total 2,800 km of coastline.
-In 2019, about 270,800 freight containers were transported.
+The number of ports includes those located on the 2,800 km of coastline.
+In 2020, about 168,757 freight containers were transported.

 › Airports in Venezuela